The Yale Tango Fest is offered

 We

-everything!
-Our milongas will be hosted by Yale Tango Hosts, easily
+have thought of everything!
+Our milongas will be hosted by Yale Tango

-recognized, who know or will make it their business to know all the
+Hosts, easily recognized, who know or will make it their business to

-participants.
-Look for one of our hosts and introduce yourself.
-We will
+know all the participants.
+Look for one of our hosts and introduce

-introduce you to your new friends.
-Simple, but brilliant!
+yourself.
+We will introduce you to your new friends.
+Simple, but

 I am